 Compared to mascon products, which are used for various studies on mass change, the approach of generating Level-3 mass anomaly products presented in this article shows some advantages and disadvantages.
 From a mathematical point of view, both mascons and post-processed SH coefficients are regularized solutions.
-Post-processing techniques, such as the VDK filter applied for the GravIS TWS and OBP products, are able to de-correlate the typical north-south oriented stripes in the GRACE/-FO Level-2 products, but also lead to signal damping and leakage, e.g., from the continents into the oceans or between neighbouring regions of interest.
+Post-processing techniques, such as the VDK filter applied for the GravIS TWS and OBP products, are able to decorrelate the typical north-south-oriented stripes in the GRACE/-FO Level-2 products but also lead to signal damping and leakage, e.g. from the continents into the oceans or between neighbouring regions of interest.
 Typically, the applied strength of a filter is always a trade-off between sufficient reduction of noise and minimizing signal attenuation.
-In case of mascons, the regularization is based on certain a priori assumptions, leading to gridded mass anomaly products that look rather "clean", i.e., without exhibiting the typical stripes or signal leakage.
-However, due to the applied a priori assumptions, erroneous signals could be introduced or particular small-scale signals might not be correctly recovered.
-Moreover, mascon approaches require a better characterization of GRACE/-FO errors, which can either be derived directly from the satellite observations or from the variance-covariance information of Level-2 SH coefficients.
+In the case of mascons, the regularization is based on certain a priori assumptions, leading to gridded mass anomaly products that look rather "clean", i.e. without exhibiting the typical stripes or signal leakage.
+However, due to the applied a priori assumptions, erroneous signals could be introduced, or specific small-scale signals might not be correctly recovered.
+Moreover, mascon approaches require a better characterization of GRACE/-FO errors, which can be derived either directly from the satellite observations or from the variance-covariance information of Level-2 SH coefficients.
 For the combined COST-G solutions, however, the latter is currently not available.
-Regarding basin average icemass changes, mascons require to average over several grid cells, whereas the GravIS approach allows to directly analyze glaciologically defined drainage basins, accompanied by uncertainty estimates.
-Last but not least, the GravIS approach allows to provide Level-2B products as an intermediate data set experienced users can work with, which is missing in case of mascon approaches.
+Regarding basin average icemass changes, mascons require us to average over several grid cells, whereas the GravIS approach allows us to directly analyse glaciologically defined drainage basins, accompanied by uncertainty estimates.
+Last but not least, the GravIS approach allows us to provide Level-2B products as an intermediate data set that experienced users can work with, which is missing in the case of mascon approaches.